domharrington/database-updates/README.md

 - `updateCollectionName` - the collection to store app updates.
 Defaults to `databaseUpdates`
 - `updatePath` - the location to look for update scripts.
 Defaults to `process.cwd() + '/updates'`
 - `logger` - the logger to use.
 Defaults to `console`

+Returns:

+- `updates` - an array of update files that were run

 ## An update script